Enter your ZIP to find local pros.

 When to Call a Professional

-• Installing a standby generator that connects directly to your electrical panel.
+• Installing a standby generator connected directly to your electrical panel.

-• Adding or modifying natural gas or propane lines.
+• Adding or modifying natural gas, propane, or diesel fuel lines.

-• Completing any project requiring electrical permits, fuel permits, or compliance inspections.
+• Any project requiring electrical or fuel permits and inspections.

 Bottom Line

-Standby installations involve complex wiring, fuel connections, and load calculations.
-Mistakes in these areas can result in costly damage, unsafe conditions, or failure during a real outage.
+Standby generator installations involve complex wiring, fuel connections, and load calculations.
+Mistakes can lead to unsafe conditions, costly repairs, or system failure during an outage — making professional installation the safer choice.

 Step-by-Step: How a Professional Installs a Standby Generator

-The installer begins by evaluating your home’s electrical capacity, fuel source options, and the best location for the generator.
-This assessment ensures the unit will meet your power needs and comply with safety standards.
-At this stage, the installer also secures all necessary permits, which may include electrical, fuel, zoning, or HOA approvals.
+The installer evaluates your home’s electrical capacity, fuel options, and ideal generator location.
+They also handle required permits, which may include electrical, fuel, zoning, or HOA approvals.

-1. Evaluate your home’s electrical system, fuel source, and ideal generator location.
+1. Evaluate electrical system, fuel source, and placement options.

-2. Place on a concrete pad or compacted gravel base.
+2. Install on a concrete pad or compacted gravel base.

 3. Maintain at least 5 feet from openings and 18 inches from walls.